 Often time, we don’t want users to use all the rows; rather, we want them to work with a specific range of cells or rows.
 This can be done by using multiple methods; below are the methods to restrict user action to specific rows.

 Using Hide Method

-For example, if you want to allow a user to work with the first ten rows of the data then we can hide remaining rows except for the first 10 rows.
+For example, if you want to allow a user to work with the first ten rows of the data, then we can hide the remaining rows except for the first 10 rows.

 - To hide from the 11th row onwards, we must select all the rows till the 10,48,576 rows.

 - This will hide all the selected rows, and the user can see only 10 rows.

-After selecting a number of rows to be hidden simply press the shortcut key “Ctrl + 9”.
-(Number 9 should be from keyboard number not from number pad of the keyboard).
+After selecting a number of rows to be hidden, simply press the shortcut key “Ctrl + 9”.
+(Number 9 should be from the keyboard number, not from the number pad of the keyboard).
 It will simply hide the rows.

 Like this, we can limit the action of users with specific worksheets.